shopgate/retail-red-docs/markdown/guides/integrations/notifications.md

 ## About this guide

-Goal of this guide is to give you an overview of the different components used for sending a notification, and how you can use the retail.red Notification System to send out notifications via an external system.
+Goal of this guide is to give you an overview of the different components used for sending a notification, and how you can use the Shopgate Notification System to send out notifications via an external system.

 ## Prerequisites